-At this time, we are opening the registration to sign up SVMI members for administering the 2018 MAC/MARS tests.
 You may sign up for as many or few grade levels as you desire.
 In signing up you will be asked for the grade levels you want to assess, an estimate of the number of students that will be assessed by grade level and whether you would like to score using online using qAssess, or the traditional paper scoring process.
 We encourage you to take advantage of this powerful assessment that fosters improvements in teaching and learning mathematics.

-Please complete the form below with basic estimates of the number of students who will be assessed no later than Friday, February 2, 2018.
 Please let us know if you have questions.
 Questions may be directed to email@example.com.